JosephTaylor3/2022WebDevBootcamp/README.md

-# 2022_Web_Development_Bootcamp
+# 2022_Web_Development_Bootcamp_Notes
-All notes, files, work and projects for the 2022 Full-Stack Web Development Bootcamp
+All notes and learning files for the 2022 Full-Stack Web Development Bootcamp.
+Projects for the Bootcamp will each have their own seperate Repository.